-The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
-The quality of your wallet starts the home buying process.
-Without a reasonable FICO score, purchasing a house is more difficult and, you could end up renting longer than you expected in Denton until your score improves.
+Choosing a lender isn't the first step in becoming a homeowner.
+The content of your wallet starts the home buying process.
+Putting back your money for a down payment is a good idea, but if you lack a strong credit score to back it up, you could end up renting longer than you expected in Denton until your score improves.

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?